 United Way Campaign 2014

-Some other United Way success stories....
+Some United Way success stories....

 - In 2003 Michelle suffered a stroke.
 She spent the next two years in the hospital recuperating from an aneurysm.
 She fought to build her strength mentally and physically with the hopes of soon returning home.
 With the help of the Adult Recreation Therapy Centre (ARTC), Michelle got her wish.
 They assisted Michelle in overcoming her challenges through programming that assists adults with diminished abilities related to mild cognitive impairment from strokes.
 ARTC also helps those with progressive disorders such as Parkinson's disease and Multiple Sclerosis.